-But debt relief is a risky business, and Freedom Relief does have a lawsuit in its company history.
+But debt relief is a risky business, and Freedom Relief does have a lawsuit in its history.
 So, are they the best option for you?
 Here’s everything you need to know.

 What Is Freedom Debt Relief Best For?

 Freedom Debt Relief can help you settle unsecured personal loans (like credit card debt) for a lower amount than the original debt.
 With their debt negotiation and settlement service, you can pay off your loans cheaper and quicker.
-Freedom doesn’t offer credit repair for secured debt (mortgages, car loans, etc.) or federal student loans.
+The company doesn’t offer credit repair for secured debt (mortgages, car loans, etc.) or federal student loans.

 Freedom Debt Relief Pros and Cons